 2. Turn on ceiling fixtures if ceiling is wet.
 Wiring may be wet or damaged.
 This could start a house fire, or even electrocute someone.

 3. Attempt to shampoo carpet or upholstered furniture.
-This will only dampen the fabric and could possibly trap in a smokey odor.
+This will only dampen the fabric and could possibly trap in a smokey odour.
 Use professionals who have special cleaners for these situations.

 4. Attempt to clean any electrical appliances, TV's, radios, etc. that may have been close to fire, heat or water.
 These too may still be live, can easily start another fire, and even electrocute someone.